cocotb/cocotb/docs/source/library_reference.rst

 PyGPI and the ``cocotb.simulator`` module
 -----------------------------------------

-The PyGPI is a Python wrapper around the GPI.
+The PyGPI is a Python wrapper around the :term:`GPI` (Generic Procedural Interface).

 .. envvar:: PYGPI_PYTHON_BIN